zdravkov/kendo-docs/getting-started/web/window/overview.md

     var win = $("#window").data("kendoWindow");

+### Accessing an existing Window instance from its non-iframe content

+An easy way to obtain reference to a Kendo UI Window instance from within its non-iframe content is to use DOM traversal.

+    var win = elementInsideWindow.closest(".k-window-content").data("kendoWindow");

+`elementInsideWindow` is a jQuery object containing and element inside the Window content area.

 ### Accessing an existing Window instance from within an iframe

 If the Window is displaying a page in an iframe and the page needs to access the widget, this can be achieved by using `window.parent` from within the iframe.